 Research the Law

 New Mexico's civil statute of limitations depends on the circumstances of your case and the cause of action you will be pleading.
 An experienced attorney can find the right cause of action that falls within New Mexico's statute of limitations.
 Your New Mexico attorney will also know whether the statute will be tolled due to incapacity or other applicable factors.
-If you are dealing with a personal injury that needs legal recourse, it's in your best interests to contact a New Mexico injury attorney for a free claim evaluation.
+If you're dealing with a personal injury or business matter that needs legal recourse, it's in your best interest to contact a litigation attorney in New Mexico to discuss your case and receive personalized legal advice.

 Contact a qualified attorney.